SharonLutz/reverseMAthread/READMEmr.md

 The reverseMRsim function in the reverseC R package examines the performance of Mendelian Randomization (MR) methods in the presence of reverse causality.
 Through simulation studies, this R function examines the type 1 error rate and power for 3 popular MR methods when the role of the intermediate phenotype and outcome were correctly specified and when they were reversed (i.e. reverse causality).

 ## Installation
+Requirements:
+* R v3.4 or higher
+* You will need the proper compiling tools for your platform.
+..* For Windows (Rtools installer):  https://cran.r-project.org/bin/windows/Rtools/
+..* For MacOSX (clang and gfortran): https://cran.r-project.org/bin/macosx/tools/

 ```
-you need R v3.4 or higher

-You will need the proper compiling tools for your platform.
-For Windows (Rtools installer):  https://cran.r-project.org/bin/windows/Rtools/
-For MacOSX (clang and gfortran): https://cran.r-project.org/bin/macosx/tools/

 install.packages("devtools") # devtools must be installed first

 devtools::install_github("SharonLutz/reverseC")